-This article is talking about Earnest or Deposit Payment with law and supreme court judgement for reference.
-But it is easy to read and useful in case you are interested.
+This article gives you information about Earnest or Deposit Payment in Thai law together with relevant law and supreme court judgement for reference.
+It is easy to read and useful when you making sale and purchase contract of goods.

 What Does Earnest Mean?

 There is no law defining what it means.
 But when summing up for easy understanding that it means something that is given to a contractual party as a security for the performance of the contract.
 Civil and Commercial Code (CCC), Section 377 stipulates that when entering into a contract If something is given as an Earnest, the earnest is deemed to be proof of the conclusion of the contract.
 It also serves as a security that the contract shall be performed.

 In Addition for More Understanding About Meaning of Earnest or Deposit Payment That;

 1. The Earnest is not an absolute presumption of law